10 August 2021

-- Confine steam to the source – keep doors closed to avoid steam travelling around the house.
+- Keep doors closed to avoid steam travelling around the house.

-- Ventilate (to the outside) for steam to escape – Modern day houses with lovely sealed double glazing are great for excluding drafts but it does mean extra attention is needed to ventilate.
+- Modern houses with lovely sealed double glazing are great for excluding drafts.
+But it does mean extra attention is needed to ventilate effectively.
 Use kitchen extractor fans when cooking and open windows – particularly in the kitchen and bathrooms.
 Make sure any vents aren’t blocked by furniture or belongings.

-- Avoid drying clothes on radiators! – this is the worst culprit as it adds to moisture already in the air.
+- This is the worst culprit, as it adds to the moisture already in the air.
 Hang the washing outside where possible or dry in a utility or garage.
-Another option is to hang washing in the bathroom but with the door closed and window slightly open for ventilation.
+Another option is to hang washing in the bathroom but with the door closed and the window slightly open for ventilation.

-- Keep surfaces dry – Dry any windows or sills that are wet.
-A de-humidifier can help draw out excess moisture in properties particularly prone to condensation.
+- Dry any windows or sills that are wet.
+A dehumidifier can help draw out excess moisture in properties particularly prone to condensation.